omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Responding to canonicity challenge

-To respond to a canonicity challenge call
+To respond to a canonicity challenge show that in-flight transaction is included in a Plasma block:
 ```
 PaymentExitGame.respondToNonCanonicalChallenge({
     inFlightTx,